zid93/django_wallet_mini_wallet/README.md

 5. To Actived project go to path your_path/django_wallet_mini_wallet then run command "python manage.py runserver 127.0.0.1:8000"
 6. Project already run !

-*note : my project already have SQLlite in project, so you dont have to run "python manage.py migrate" & Asssume that i already have user with token and account wallet.
+*note : my project already have SQLlite in project, so you dont have to run "python manage.py migrate" & Asssume that i already have user with token and account wallet before used this API.